Sotheby's: 21st century

 A fine art auction at Sotheby's in NYC, in 2010.
 Bidders could be physically present, or bid online or over the phone.

 The company eventually bought its York Avenue building for $11 million in 2000 and completed a $140 million expansion and renovation in 2001, adding six floors and 240,000 square feet.
 The renovation added the capability to store works on the same premises as the specialist departments, galleries, and auction spaces.
 Sotheby's New York's offices also house Sotheby's Wine and the former Bid (an American contemporary restaurant and later bistro), which was closed due to poor attendance.
 The company sold the building in 2002 for $175 million.
 In May 2007, Sotheby's opened an office in Moscow in response to rapidly growing interest among Russian buyers in the international art market and held sales in Qatar in 2009.

 As many industries took a blow from the economic crisis of 2008, the art market also saw a contraction.
 In international figures, art prices fell by 7.5% in Q1 of 2008 in comparison to the previous quarter.
 In September and October 2008, major auction houses saw a sharp decline in sales: artprice.com, the world leader in art market information, coined the term "Black October".
 Sotheby's bought-in rate was 27%, Christie's was 45% and Phillips de Pury's was 46%.
 However, the total values of global and United States Fine Art auction sales were US$8.3 billion and US$2.9 billion, respectively.
 In 2009, art collector Steven A. Cohen built a 6 percent stake in the auction house for his hedge fund SAC Capital Advisors.

 In 2011, Noortman's Amsterdam space was closed and the gallery moved to London.
 Two years later, Sotheby's closed Noortmans, after having written down $8.3 million of inventory and started selling off lower-valued works of art through other auction houses.
 As of 2021, Sotheby's is present in over 40 countries, with 80 locations.
 In 2012, the company signed a 10-year joint-venture agreement to form Sotheby's (Beijing) Auction Co.
 Ltd., the first international auction house in China; under the agreement, it invested $1.2 million to take an 80 percent stake in the venture with state-owned Beijing Gehua Cultural Development Group.

-As of 2012, the firm had an annual revenue of approximately US$831.8 million and offices on Manhattan's York Avenue and London's Bond Street|New Bond Street.
+As of 2012, the firm had an annual revenue of approximately US$831.8 million and offices on Manhattan's York Avenue and London's New Bond Street.